pparkitn/pparkitn/proj1/README.md

 1. Training
 The model that is used on Amazon AWS for training on the dataset --> [Model](cloud/Model_V4.ipynb)
 2. BigQuery
-The Google GCP hosted database that stores real-time input data from the Edge device.
+The Google GCP-hosted database that stores real-time input data from the Edge device.
 2. DataStudio
 Datastudio dashboard hosted on Google GCP for displaying data from BigQuery --> <a href="https://datastudio.google.com/s/ndSXN4vrk7M" title="Dashboard">DataStudio Dashboard</a>

 ## Edge Device
 Jetson is used as the edge device for running the model
 1. MQTT Broker --> [edge-MQTT-broker](edge-MQTT-broker/).
-The Edge MQTT broker that stores the detected face emotion.
+The Edge MQTT broker stores the detected facial emotion.
 2. MQTT Forwarder --> [edge-MQTT-forwarder](edge-MQTT-forwarder/).
-The Edge MQTT Forwarder that subscribes to the local MQTT Broker and publishes to the cloud DB.
+The Edge MQTT Forwarder subscribes to the local MQTT Broker and publishes to the cloud DB.
 3. Face Detector --> [edge-emotion-detector](edge-face-emotion/).
-The Edge Face Detector that detects the face emotion and publishes to the local MQTT Broker.
+The Edge Face Detector detects the facial emotion and publishes it to the local MQTT Broker.

 <!-- CLOUD TRAINING -->
 Cloud Training
 ------------
 Training is done on Amazon AWS EC2 using g4dn.xlarge instance.
-Below are the steps required to setup training
+Below are the steps required to set up training
-- Start Amazon VM and ssh into the box
+- Start Amazon VM and SSH into the box

 ```
 ssh -i us-east-1-jetson.pem -L 7777:127.0.0.1:7777 ubuntu@ec2-34-238-51-68.compute-1.amazonaws.com